Skip to content

 # Check if we need to track Autostep normalizers

-track_autostep_normalizers = hasattr(learner_state.learner_state.optimizer_state, "normalizers")
+track_autostep_normalizers = hasattr(learner_state.optimizer_state, "normalizers")

 ss_normalizers = (